abirkhan404/CSE-366-4--2019-1-60-013/README.md

 # CSE-366-(4)-2019-1-60-013
+Some practices I have done while learning AI(Artificial intelligence).

 # Assignment 1: Dynamic Robot Movement Simulation
 This folder contains all the deliverables for the "Dynamic Robot Movement Simulation" project.
 ## Files